The Best Way To Bury Your Husband by Alexia Casale

 What Are You Reading?
 The Best Way To Bury Your Husband by Alexia Casale

 I wanted to share a new book I’m reading called The Best Way To Bury Your Husband by Alexia Casale.
 I received a physical copy of the book in exchange for this review.
 Inside this post is my affiliate links.
-If you click on the links and make a purchase I will make a small percentage from the products you purchase.
+If you click on the links and make a purchase, I will make a small percentage from the products you purchase.

-David is so funny I mentioned the book to him and he said don’t you mean The best Way TO Bury Your Children because Charlies friends have been driving me up the wall.
-I let David know that a book about children would e more inline if I was going to bury someone.
+David is so funny I mentioned The Best Way To Bury Your Husband to David.
+David said don’t you mean The best Way To Bury Your Children because Charlies friends have been driving me up the wall.
+I let David know that a book about children would be more for me if I were going to bury someone.

-The story will make you laugh and even cry at times.
+The Best Way To Bury Your Husband will make you laugh and even cry at times.
 I loved the bond between the 4 women.
-The Author did a great job teaching us about Domestic Violence.
-She also reminded us about Covid which I don’t think anyone will ever forget.
+The Author did a great job teaching us about Domestic Violence and the Author also reminded us about Covid which I don’t think anyone will ever forget.

 The Best Way To Bury Your Husband is about several abused wives who find each other and through their friendship find freedom from there abusive spouses Sally is a decent character and impromptu leader for the burial club.

-Sally found her strength as many suppressed women do, through her kids and friends.
-I found myself cheering for their success, even thought it was murder and wrong for someone to do.
-The true gem of the story was the friendship angle.
-Through the story we got a glimpse into what would happen if women ruled the world, we’ would have a world worth ruling.
+We find out in the book Sally found her strength as many suppressed women do, and through her kids and friends I found myself cheering for their success, even thought it was murder and wrong for someone to do.

 About: The Best Way to Bury Your Husband